python/typing/docs/spec/concepts.rst

 In practice, this difference is seen (for example) in the fact that we can assign an expression of type ``tuple[int, Any]`` to a target typed as ``tuple[int, int]``, whereas assigning ``tuple[int, object]`` to ``tuple[int, int]`` is a static type error.
-(We formalize this difference in the below definitions of materialization and assignability.)
+(Again, we formalize this difference in the below definitions of materialization and assignability.)

 In the same way that the fully static type ``object`` is the upper bound for the possible sets of values represented by ``Any``, the fully static type